 Learn more about the action required for the certificate rollover process in Vault Help.

 This feature introduces two new sandbox sizes, “Small” and “Full”.
 Existing Sandboxes will be categorized as “Large”.
 The size of a sandbox determines the amount of data a sandbox can store.
-Admins are able to interact with sandboxes using new endpoints.
+Admins can interact with sandboxes using new endpoints.

-The Recheck Sandbox Usage Limit endpoint allows Admins to recalculate data usage of a sandbox Vault.
+The new Recheck Sandbox Usage Limit endpoint allows Admins to recalculate data usage of a sandbox Vault.

 POST /api/{version}/objects/sandbox/actions/recheckusage

-The Change Sandbox Size endpoint allows Admins to change the size of a sandbox Vault.
+The new Change Sandbox Size endpoint allows Admins to change the size of a sandbox Vault.

 POST /api/{version}/objects/sandbox/batch/changesize